Pylons/pyramid/docs/narr/project.rst

 add to this section are passed as keywords arguments to the callable represented by this entry point (``main`` in our ``__init__.py`` module).
-You can provide startup-time configuration parameters to your application by requiring more settings in this section.
+You can provide startup-time configuration parameters to your application by adding more settings to this section.

 The ``reload_templates`` setting in the ``[app:MyProject]`` section is a :app:`Pyramid` -specific setting which is passed into the framework.
 If it